top of page

 • Proving your worth

-Overachievement is not your best—it’s an attempt to outrun shame.
+Overachievement isn't your best.
+It's an attempt to outrun shame.

 A Kinder, More Sustainable Way Forward